Road verges suffer from road-widening, pipe-laying, littering and fly-tipping, salt contamination and pollution from road traffic.

 Over 100 plant species recorded on verges near RSPB Old Moor

-Verges vary: some have the grasses and dwarf shrubs of acid grassland or heath; others the rich array of neutral grassland meadow flowers.
+Some verges have the grasses and dwarf shrubs of acid grassland or heath; others the flowers of neutral grassland.

-Some are specially seeded either to produce grass quickly or with a mix to produce wild flowers.
+Some are specially seeded to produce grass quickly or with a mix to produce wild flowers.

 In some verges the grass has given way to scrub, bushes and trees which can provide their own support for wildlife.